 MicroUnity was founded in 1988 by microprocessor technology veterans from MIPS, IBM, HP, Intel, Berkeley, and Stanford.
 With seed funding from W.R.
-Hearst III and John Moussouris, the company aimed to extend microprocessors beyond their historical role as calculating and control devices, to make them the primary media-processing engines of televisions, set-top boxes, mobile computers, cellphones, and other digital communications devices.
+Hearst III and John Moussouris, the company aimed to extend microprocessors beyond their historical role as calculating and control devices, to make them the primary media-processing engines of televisions, mobile computers, smartphones, and other digital communications devices.

 MicroUnity implemented a series of innovations that unified audio, video, graphics, wireless, and other communications functions into a single general-purpose programming model.
 One key advance was dynamic partitioning of a microprocessor's datapaths, registers, and execution units to perform arithmetic, data rearrangement, and other necessary operations in parallel on all sizes and types (e.g., floating and fixed-point) of digital media data.